DerThomy/AAA-Gaussians/README.md

 ![Teaser image](assets/teaser.png)

-This repository contains the official authors implementation associated with the paper "AAA-Gaussians: Anti-Aliased and Artifact-Free 3D Gaussian Rendering", which can be found [here TODO](https://derthomy.github.io/AAA-Gaussians).
+This repository contains the official authors implementation associated with the paper "AAA-Gaussians: Anti-Aliased and Artifact-Free 3D Gaussian Rendering", which can be found [here](https://derthomy.github.io/AAA-Gaussians).

 <br>